TheTaylorLee/docker-transcodeautomation/README.md

 ## Using included media functions
 - This image comes with various optional PowerShell functions for managing the transcode database.
+- There is no requirement to use these functions, but they can be useful in certain scenarios.
 ```powershell
 pwsh #Switch into pwsh from bash or sh first.
 Then the PowerShell functions can be used.
 #Media Management Functions